jesuisse/godot-radial-menu-control/README.md

 Provides default values for colors and some constants which are used unless another active theme has entries for RadialMenu, which will override those of the default theme.
 Two example themes are provided; the dark one is the standard.
 Don't clear the default theme!
 You don't need to bother with the default theme property if you're providing your own theme - you can just use the `theme` property instead.

+	show_titles: bool

+Configures the display of titles.
+Currently, they are shown in the center circle of the menu if there is enough space to display them.

 Public Methods
 --------------